RACE IN REVIEW: Ty Dillon at Kansas Speedway

-Dillon will next compete in the All-Star Open in hopes of transferring into NASCAR's All-Star Race.
-The All-Star Open will be run on Saturday, May 18th, and it will be televised live on FS1 beginning at 6 PM (ET), followed immediately by the All-Star Race.
-The Performance Racing Network (PRN) will carry the live radio broadcast, along with SiriusXM NASCAR Radio, channel 90.
+The First Data 500 Monster Energy NASCAR Cup Series race is on Sunday, October 28th, and it will be televised live on NBCSN beginning at 2:30 PM (ET).
+The Motor Racing Network (MRN) will carry the live radio broadcast, along with SiriusXM NASCAR Radio, channel 90.